Editor's note: This story has been updated to clarify franchise ownership of Urban Skillet, and the Cypress store is a franchised location.

 What's special about it?

 With roots tracing back to Pakistan, Qureshi said he moved to the U.S. when he was 8 years old.
-Fifteen years later, after operating Urban Skillet with his family for over 10 years, he moved to the Houston area to expand the family business.
+Fifteen years later, after working with the Urban Skillet brand for over 10 years, he moved to the Houston area to launch a franchised location.

 Qureshi said the way in which halal meat is processed creates the distinct juicy flavor his burgers offer.